nextstrain/ncov/narratives/ncov_draft.md

 # [Potential within-family transmission 1](https://nextstrain.org/ncov/2020-01-23?d=tree&f_city=Shenzhen)

-Of the four isolates from Shenzhen (Southeastern China) we see three isolates which are genetically identical and share three mutations unique to those three samples (you can hover your mouse over the branches to see which mutations are present).
+Of the four isolates from Shenzhen (Southeastern China, Guangdong Province) we see three isolates which are genetically identical and share three mutations unique to those three samples (you can hover your mouse over the branches to see which mutations are present).

 <br>

-These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), and likely represent human-to-human transmission.
+These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), and almost certainly represent human-to-human transmission.

 <br>